octo-technology/OpenTezos/docs/smartpy/write-contract-smartpy.md

 2. The raffle must be open.
 3. The closing date must be greater than or equal to the closing date indicated in the storage.
 4. The hash of the ticket indicated as a parameter must be equal to the hash of the ticket indicated in the storage.
-   > The administrator indicates in parameter a `sp.nat()` which must correspond to the number of the winning ticket (modulo the number of participants) then this natural integer is converted in `byte` then it is hashed with the `sha256` algorithm.
+   > The administrator indicates in parameter a `sp.nat()` which must correspond to the number of the winning ticket (modulating the number of participants) then this natural integer is converted in `byte` then it is hashed with the `sha256` algorithm.

 If the conditions are met, then: